 A Proud History in Kansas City

-Although Jim and Pete are entrepreneurs in their own right, their proud tradition of service is rooted in their extended company and family history.
+Although in founding Kissick Construction, Jim and Pete were entrepreneurs in their own right, their proud tradition of service is rooted in their extended company and family history.
 This history goes back to 1896 when James H. Kissick started Kissick Transfer Company, an equipment hauling business in Kansas City.
 His two sons, Lloyd Kissick, Sr. and Robert formed the Imperial Transfer & Storage Company in 1915, having both grown up working in their father's firm.
 Primarily a hauling company, the young company also offered warehouse storage, intra-urban bus service and road oiling.
 This business was located in a building at 19th and Central.

 As Kansas City grew — so did opportunities for all facets of the operation.
 In 1922, they spun off the road oiling work with Lloyd Sr. and Jr. forming Kissick & Son Construction Company.
 The firm expanded into the road grading business across the Midwestern states.

 The 1940’s and 1950’s post war expansion saw the development of cities and highways.
 Kissick & Son was a key player in this work, adding asphalt and concrete plants to their road and grading operations.

 Lloyd Kissick Sr., with his trademark stogie, was a leader of Kansas City's construction industry.
 In 1950 he was the president of the Associated General Contractors of Missouri.
 In the same year he was also the first president of the Heavy Constructors Association of Kansas City and subsequently served three consecutive terms.